AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 * **Save profiles - Incremental updates**

     The Save profiles activity now supports incremental updates.
-With incremental updates, only the subsequent changes to the composition are sent to the
+With incremental updates, only the subsequent changes to the composition are sent to the profile enrichment.

 ## April '25 release {#fac-25-4}